Energy Solutions from the Experts

 We have done a lot of facilities work recently—things like central plant equipment upgrades; boiler system improvements; large air handling unit upgrades; and, enhancements to chilled water systems—that are focused on improving central utility systems and building functions.
 Clients want energy-efficient, sustainable solutions for equipment upgrades or replacements.
 They want to stretch their operating dollars and are looking to us to help them achieve their goals.

-As the technical strategy leader for energy in the infrastructure and technology group, my job is to work with our client service teams to identify opportunities to address our clients’ challenges in the facilities and energy realms.
+As the practice leader for energy in the infrastructure and technology group, my job is to work with our client service teams to identify opportunities to address our clients’ challenges in the facilities and energy realms.
 Not only do I work with the client service teams to ensure we identify the right solutions for our clients, but that we also have the right experts on the job.
 CDM Smith continues to cultivate its credentials in the energy market by maintaining membership in leading organizations and associations, which is why we are both an EPA CHP (combined heat and power) Partner as well as an EnergyStar Service and Product Provider.

 In my opinion, the biggest developments in the energy market have been around analytics.
 We have access to better data, which allows us to make more informed decisions when creating a strategy to meet our clients’ needs.
 For example, we advise our clients on real-time data collection so they can track energy usage more dynamically.